Increasing subsequences of linear size in random permutations and the Robinson-Schensted tableaux of permutons: Acknowledgments

-I would like to express my sincere gratitude to my advisor Valentin Féray for his invaluable guidance and support.
-I would also like to thank Corentin Correia, Emmanuel Kammerer, and Pierrick Siest for fruitful discussions, as well as Rémi Maréchal, whose master's thesis laid the foundation of this work by proving Propositions \ref{prop_semicon_LISt} and \ref{prop_conv_LISk} when $k=1$ with a different but essentially equivalent definition of $\LISt_1$.
+I would like to express my sincere gratitude to my supervisor Valentin Féray for his invaluable guidance and support.
+I would also like to thank two anonymous reviewers for their suggestions that greatly improved the presentation of this paper; Blaise Colle, Corentin Correia, Emmanuel Kammerer, and Pierrick Sieste for fruitful discussions; and Rémi Maréchal, whose master's thesis laid the foundation of this work by proving Propositions \ref{prop_semicon_LISt} and \ref{prop_conv_LISk} when $k=1$ with a different but essentially equivalent definition of $\LISt_1$.
+The author is partially supported by the Program “Future Leader” of the Initiative “Lorraine Université d’Excellence” (LUE), and by the Agence Nationale de la Recherche funding CORTIPOM ANR-21-CE40-0019.